softworkz/emby-wiki/Authentication.md

-This page will describe the typical workflow for a Media Browser Client.

-Documentation for all of the url's mentioned here can be seen viewed using the server's built-in documentation.
-Some of these url's can be tested directly within the swagger documentation feature.
+Media Browser libraries are user-based, so the first step in the client workflow is to authenticate the user.

 ## Authenticate